 Terms of Reference for Measurement Lead Centres

-The purpose of the Measurement Lead Centre (MLC) shall be to capture the results and provide high-level expertise in testing of surface-based remote sensing and in situ instruments and in standardization of instrument performance, interoperability and compatibility within WIGOS.
+The purpose of the Measurement Lead Centre (MLC) shall be to capture and distribute openly, as appropriate, [Australia] the data and [Australia] results and provide high-level expertise in testing of surface-based remote sensing and in situ instruments and in standardization of instrument performance, interoperability and compatibility in support of the Earth system observations [Hong Kong, China].

 The MLC shall be a “centre of excellence” where latest instrument technology, systems and techniques are applied and explored, towards, among others, providing advice on their potential for operational and cost-effective use by Members.

+The MLC shall publish and promote, as appropriate, details of its capabilities, expertise, facilities and services offered to Members.
+The MLC shall publish contact details through which Members can seek expertise and services.
+[Australia]

 The MLC shall provide, publish and promote, as appropriate, their achievements and findings, in particular on integration of surface-based remote sensing and in situ measurements, as well as on the development of standard procedures related to instrument use, operation and maintenance.